Salmon Stir Fry

 - Whisk together the stir fry sauce ingredients, and pour half of it over the salmon, turning to make sure that each piece is fully coated.
 Set the rest of the sauce aside.
 Marinate the salmon for 30 minutes up to 2 hours.

-- Slice the bell peppers and carrots into matchstick pieces.
+- Slice the bell peppers and cut the carrots into matchstick size pieces.

 - Add half of the sesame oil to the skillet and heat over medium-high temperature.
 Add the bell peppers, carrots, and green beans and sauté for about 5-7 minutes, or until the vegetables are browned and softened slightly.